 You can find how to backup and restore website database in this guide.

 The wp-content folder is where WordPress stores all your images, media, themes, and plugins.
 The contents of this folder are unique to your website.
 Wp-config.php and .htaccess files are also unigue and contain settings that are relevant to your WordPress site. .htaccess file is a hidden file.
-To make it visible you need to enable Show Hidden Files option in upper right corner of cPanel File Manager:
+To make it visible, you need to enable the Show Hidden Files option in the top right corner of your cPanel File Manager:

 Cgi-bin folder and a hidden .well-known folder are system cPanel folders, you may not include them in your backup.